 No one wants bald spots in their closure or anywhere.
-You can prevent bald spots by not over-plucking your frontal, using color correctly and giving your closure some TLC and maintenance.
-Don't be too hard on your frontal and realize that the better you take care for it the better and longer it will last.
+You can prevent bald spots by not over-plucking your frontal, using color correctly, and giving your closure some TLC and maintenance.
+Don't be too hard on your frontal and realize that the better you take care of it the better and longer it will last.

 Tip: For minor bald spots use eyeliner that matches the color of the hair to cover it up, works like a charm.

 With proper care, you can reuse a closure over and over again for different hair looks and styles.
 This is one of many things that makes closures so great!